syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-Workbook contains a collection of worksheets and various workbook-level properties.
-Each worksheet contains cells, which in turn, can contain text, numbers, dates, formula etc. The code snippet illustrates how to create a workbook and access worksheet instance.
+The workbook contains a collection of worksheets and various workbook-level properties.
+Each worksheet has cells, which can contain text, numbers, dates, formulas and more.
+The following code snippet illustrates how to create a workbook and access worksheet instance.

 {% tabs %}
 {% highlight c# %}